sdl002/Docker_multistaging/README.md

 <a name="anchor2"></a>
 # 2. Ways to reduce the size of a docker image

 * smaller base image
 * fewer layers
+* Use .dockerignore
+* Add rm -rf /var/lib/apt/lists/* at the end of the apt-get -y install to clean up after installing packages